 ESG Profile and Concerns

-CMOC Group's operation of Tenke Fungurume — one of the world's largest copper-cobalt mines — places a Chinese-controlled company at the centre of corridor ESG scrutiny.
+CMOC Group's operation of Tenke Fungurume — a large copper-cobalt mine — places a Chinese-controlled company at the centre of corridor ESG scrutiny.
 The mine's transition from Freeport-McMoRan's American management to CMOC's Chinese management in 2016 raised questions about whether ESG standards would be maintained, and evidence since the transition is mixed.

 Environmental management at Tenke Fungurume includes significant water treatment infrastructure and tailings management systems inherited from Freeport-era development.
 However, community complaints about water quality downstream of operations have increased since the ownership transition.
 Our independent water quality monitoring provides data that neither confirms nor denies corporate claims, but identifies measurement gaps that prevent definitive assessment.
 The opacity of CMOC's environmental reporting — significantly less detailed than its American predecessor — is itself an ESG concern.